andyfaff/scipy-release/CONTRIBUTING.md

 ## Commit messages and linear history

-Please use the same [commit message format as for the main `numpy` repository](https://numpy.org/devdocs/dev/development_workflow.html#writing-the-commit-message).
+Please use the same [commit message format as for the main `scipy` repository](https://numpy.org/devdocs/dev/development_workflow.html#writing-the-commit-message).

 This repository requires linear history.
 It's preferred that contributors edit their commit history so the PRs they submit contain clean, independent commits.